A System for Turning Customer Feedback Into Strategy (Not Just a Compliment or a Complaint)

 However, the customer feedback is clear.
 The pain and frustration caused by a strict expiry policy can outweigh the operational benefits.
 A customer who has lost their money is a customer we have lost forever, and they will likely tell ten other people about their negative experience.

-This is why listening is so critical.
+This is why a real customer feedback system, followed consistently, is so powerful.
 This very feedback, over the years, has been the catalyst for major changes in our business.
 We heard it, we understood it, and we acted on it.
 That is why today, every single RedBalloon gift voucher is now valid for five years.
 This gives our customers ample time and flexibility, dramatically reducing the instances of "unredeemed" frustration, while still allowing us to manage our commitments to our partners in a sustainable way.

 This was my favourite piece of customer feedback from August: